Financial planning tools and services to put you on the path to the future you want

 So, when you invest in a target date fund, you don’t need to worry about what percentage of your money should be in stocks, bonds or TIPS and how that allocation needs to change over time.
 This worrying is managed by the fund manager.
 And, because it is actively managed, the fees associated with a target date fund may be higher than you would like to pay.

 Learn more about target date funds.

-An index fund is a kind of mutual fund designed to mimic the rise and fall of an overall market index.
+An index fund is a kind of fund designed to mimic the rise and fall of an overall market index.
 The most popular index funds track the Standard & Poor’s 500.